 What is Risk Insurance?

-Risk insurance refers to the risk or chance of occurrence of something which is harmful or unexpected that might include loss or damage of the valuable assets of the person or injury or death of the person where the insurers assess these risks and on the basis of which, work out the premium that the policyholder needs to pay.
+Risk insurance refers to the risk or chance of occurrence of something harmful or unexpected that might include loss or damage of the valuable assets of the person or injury or death of the person where the insurers assess these risks and, based on which, work out the premium that the policyholder needs to pay.

-- Risk Insurance shall involve in assessing the price to be paid to Insurance policyholders who have suffered from the loss that occurred to them which is covered by the policy.
-It involves various types of risks such as theft, loss or damage of property or also may involve someone being injured; there is a chance that something unexpected or harmful may happen at any point in time.
+- Risk Insurance shall involve assessing the price to be paid to Insurance policyholders who have suffered from the loss that occurred to them, which is covered by the policy.
+It involves various types of risks such as theft, loss, or damage of property or also may involve someone being injured; there is a chance that something unexpected or harmful may happen at any point in time.